 Michelin Tire Reviews

 Michelin is one of the most recognizable names in the automotive industry, and it’s known for producing durable and quality tires.
 In the J.D.
-Power 2021 U.S. Original Equipment Tire Customer Satisfaction Study℠, Michelin tires ranked first for customer satisfaction in every category, including passenger car tires.
+Power 2022 U.S. Original Equipment Tire Customer Satisfaction Study℠, Michelin tires ranked in the top three for customer satisfaction in every category, including passenger car tires.
 The company also holds an A+ rating from the BBB.

 Positive Michelin Tire Reviews